nokafor/MSBuild2017Quickstarts/Yo.md

 		<bt:String id="Contoso.TaskpaneButton.Label" DefaultValue="Hello World" />
 	```

+7. Save the changes (File > Save All).
-7. Save the changes.
-Then, sideload the add-in into Excel again.
+8. Reopen the browser with Excel and sideload the add-in again (repeat steps 8b-8d).
 The label of the button should be different.
 	> Office only parses the manifest file when the add-in is loaded.
 Therefore, when you make updates to the manifest, you have to reload the add-in to see the changes reflected.

 	![Screenshot of updated button]()